Marlon Fernández (footballer): Deportivo Lara

-Cherno More (loan)
+Cherno More Varna (loan)

 On 3 January 2012, Cherno More Varna confirmed Fernández has joined on loan until the end of the season.
 He made his league debut on 4 March, in a 2–1 defeat to Levski Sofia.
 On 17 March, Marlon scored his first competitive goal for the club, scoring the match's only goal against Minyor Pernik.